McCullough Range

-The mountains in the McCullough Range lie mostly above the city of Henderson in the U.S. state of Nevada.
-The range has two distinct areas with the northern portion being primarily volcanic in origin, while the southern part of the range is primarily composed of metamorphic rock.
+The McCullough Range is a mountain range forming the southeastern edge of the Las Vegas Valley and the southern end of Henderson in the U.S. state of Nevada, The range has two distinct areas including the North McCullough Wilderness being primarily volcanic in origin, and the South McCullough Wilderness being primarily composed of metamorphic rock.

 McCullough Range was named after a pioneer settler.

-Wilderness Areas
+Wilderness areas

-Some of the northern part of the range is designated as the North McCullough Wilderness by the US Department of the Interior's Bureau of Land Management while some of the southern part of the range is similarly designated as the South McCullough Wilderness.
-In addition the North McCullough Wilderness is within Sloan Canyon National Conservation Area which allows further protection and enhancement.
-The South McCullough Wilderness is part of Avi Kwa Ame National Monument, designated in 2023.
+The Bureau of Land Management within the Department of the Interior designates portions of the range's northern and southern halves as the North McCullough Wilderness and South McCullough Wilderness.
+The North McCullough Wilderness is within Sloan Canyon National Conservation Area which borders the Anthem planned community in Henderson The South McCullough Wilderness is part of Avi Kwa Ame National Monument, designated in 2023.

-McCullough Range geography
+McCullough range geography

 The McCullough Range is surrounded by three valleys.
 First, the Las Vegas Valley lies to the north; next, the north region of the Ivanpah Valley, with two major dry lakes borders the west; and to the east lies the endorheic basin of the Eldorado Valley.
 The range specifically borders one mountain range at the south, being connected to the northeast higher elevation foothills of the New York Mountains.
 Just northeast of the intersection of the two ranges, and in the southwest of Eldorado Valley lies the small Highland Range.

 Natural history

+An unnamed peak hosting several television and radio transmission towers at the northern end of the McCullough Range overlooking Henderson, Nevada.
+It is commonly, and incorrectly, referred to as Black Mountain, which is actually a few miles south of this peak.